 Every recipe of the Parian gastronomy, as it happens in every place, hides behind it a long history, and each one has a specific reason it was created.
 Nothing is accidental in Aegean and Meditteranean cuisine.
 There is a reason for every recipe.
 Sometimes the reason the recipes are created is the seasons, sometimes the abundance of goods from the land of Paros that had to be utilized, and sometimes it is the manners and customs that influenced the local gastronomy.

-In any case, one thing is for sure: Paros' cuisine is an integral part of the island's culture, and exploring to the best of your ability will be the best gift you've ever given to yourselves!
+In any case, one thing is for sure: Paros' cuisine is an integral part of the island's culture, and exploring to the best of your ability will be the best gift you've ever given to yourselves when traveling from Athens to Paros!